 Finally, esophageal cancer can be another consequence of not seeking treatment for GERD and this can be deadly.
 Most people who develop esophageal cancer are over 50 and predominantly male.

-So PLEASE do yourself a favor, put down the OTC Pepto-Bismal, Tums, Rolaids, Maalox, Mylanta, and Milk of Magnesia and hightail it to a doctor pronto to treat your heartburn!
+So PLEASE do yourself a favor, PUT DOWN the OTC Pepto-Bismal, Tums, Rolaids, Maalox, Mylanta, and Milk of Magnesia and hightail it to a doctor pronto to treat your heartburn!